fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > According to Islamic tradition, there every nation had its prophet and the total number of the prophets is 124000.
 Quran mentions 25 prophets by name.
 Many Biblical prophets are not mentioned because there was no authentic hadith about this particular prophet in Islamic tradition.
 >
-> Feel free to send feedback if you come across a part that contradicts the Quran or an authentic hadith.
+> Feel free to send feedback if you come across a part that contradicts the Quran or an authentic hadith or if the order is incorrect.
 >

 </details>